 WordPress is a Content Management System or CMS.
-A CMS is piece of site-wide software.
-It acts like a container that sits over and around your Web site enclosing all content including page templates.
-One way of envisioning how a CMS works with templates is a fishing tackle box — those boxes with lots of compartments inside — which are a simple analogy for the two ways WordPress can be used to manage a Website.
+A CMS is piece of software that operates site-wide.
+It acts like a container that sits over and around your Web site enclosing all content including page templates, images, video etc. One way of envisioning how a CMS works with templates is a fishing tackle box — those boxes with lots of compartments inside (a simple analogy for the two ways WordPress (and other CMS like it) can be used to manage a Website).

 One type of box has its compartments permanently fixed.
 In the example below, you can’t move the dividers to make the compartments bigger or smaller so whatever you put in them has to fit their pre-defined limits.
 These boxes are cheaper because they are one-size-fits-all and inflexible.

 Another type of box has expandable, moveable compartments.
 In this example below, you can easily move the dividers to re-size the compartments to accommodate anything you want.
 These boxes are more expensive because they are made to be flexible.

 Standard off-the-shelf templates are a one-size-fits-all template that severely limits what you can change in the underlying page code;

 A custom-built template is a hand built template that gives you complete control over the underlying page code.

 Standard off-the-shelf Templates

 These have pre-designed themes and pre-set functions and are available at low or no cost.
 Standard WP templates try to be “all things to all people”.
 Their themes come with lots of added elements and plug ins that are required to make that theme work but are not necessary for the site itself (and which would not be on a custom built site).
 This has a number of negative results for site performance: